zaryar/EffektChess/README.md

 - User Input Validation (Accept user moves in algebraic notation)
 - Check if the user’s move matches the correct solution.
 - if yes: the opponent moves
-- if no: get 3 changses and lose.
+- if no: get 3 changes and lose.

 ## can-have

 - Better way to see the current state of the board / better way to input his move.
 - Filter by Rating (difficulty)
-- Progression system: Like you start by only being able to do simple puzzles, if you solve 10 you unlock harder puzzles and so on.
+- Progression system: Like you start by only being able to do simple puzzles; if you solve 10, you unlock harder puzzles, and so on.

 ## Will-not-have